 The definition of a hedge is 'a line of two or more evergreen or semi-evergreen trees or shrubs of more than two metres in height, or a hedgerow that is predominantly evergreen'.
 These include cypresses such as leylandii, and other conifers such as yew, laurel, and box.
 Individual trees and shrubs are not included, and are outside the scope of the legislation.

 If you are the owner or occupier of an affected 'residential' property, you can bring a complaint about a high hedge to Mole Valley District Council (MVDC), provided you have taken all reasonable steps to try to resolve the matter with your neighbour first, especially within the three months before involving the MVDC.
 However, if they won't talk to you, or you are nervous about speaking to them, try sending a polite letter.
 Keep a record of the steps you take, for example, copies of letters or a diary.
 If this fails, you should invite them to talk to independent mediators who can help you to find a way forward.
 Details of the Mid-Surrey Mediation Service can be found on this page.
 Further information on settling your dispute can be found in the leaflet 'Over the garden hedge', available via the link on this page.

-If an agreement cannot be reached, you should let your neighbour know that you will be making a formal complaint to Mole Valley District Council (MVDC).
+If an agreement cannot be reached, you should let your neighbour know that you will be making a formal complaint to MVDC.
 More information about the process can be found in the leaflet 'High hedges: Complaining to the Council'.
 MVDC charges a fee to deal with your complaint.
 Details can be found below.
 If MVDC cannot proceed with the complaint, the council will tell you why, and the fee will be refunded.

-The current fee (2013/14) charged by MVDC to deal with your complaint is £580.
+The current fee (2014/15) charged by MVDC to investigate your complaint is £610.